×

 In turns, each student or group will choose a category and a question.
 They can choose the category and value they want as long as the question has not been answered yet.

 If they answer correctly, they get the number of points the question is worth.
 If they don’t, the next person or group gets the chance to answer and get the points.
-If no one is able to answer correctly, there are no points awarded for that question.
+If no one can answer correctly, there are no points awarded for that question.

 The person or group that gives the correct answer keeps the turn and gets to choose the next category and value.
 The game goes on until all the questions are answered.